bluekamandy/neurofeedback/README.md

 # Neurofeedback
 Integrating an OpenBCI EEG device with an AlloLib synth for neurofeedback for the purpose of meditation.
-Rewards delta, alpha, and low beta waves.
+Rewards alpha waves with are correlated with positive focus and calm concentration.

 ## Introduction